bihealth/bih-cluster/bih-cluster/docs/storage/storage-migration.md

 #### DNA sequencing (WES, WGS)

-Typical Whole Genome Sequencing data of a human sample at 100x coverage requires about 150  GB of storage, Whole Exome Sequencing between 6 and 30  GB.
+Typical Whole Genome Sequencing data of a human sample at 100x coverage requires about 150  GB of storage, Whole Exome Sequencing files occupy between 6 and 30  GB.
 These large files require considerable I/O resources for processing, in particular for the mapping step.
 A prudent workflow for these kind of analysis would therefore be the following: